National Study of Chemical Residues in Lake Fish Tissue

 The purpose of this study was to generate data to protect the health of people and wildlife that eat fish from lakes.
 This study was the first statistically‐based freshwater fish contamination study conducted on a national level.

 Environmental monitoring provides crucial data for describing the condition of the environment and for assessing the effectiveness of pollution control activities.
-In the 1990s, EPA identified a lack of information necessary to accurately characterize the condition of the Nation’s surface waters and responded by designing a series of statistically-based surveys to produce information on the condition of lakes, streams, rivers, and coastal waters in the United States.
-The National Study of Chemical Residues in Lake Fish Tissue (or National Lake Fish Tissue Study) is one of the statistically-based surveys conducted by EPA since the late 1990s.
+In the 1990s, the U.S. Environmental Protection Agency identified a lack of information necessary to accurately characterize the condition of the Nation’s surface waters and responded by designing a series of statistically-based surveys to produce information on the condition of lakes, streams, rivers, and coastal waters in the United States.
+The National Study of Chemical Residues in Lake Fish Tissue (or National Lake Fish Tissue Study) is one of the statistically-based surveys conducted by the EPA since the late 1990s.